Taaseen71/CoVid19Daily/README.md

 ### MVP

-> The Page will render Global Data for all Covid19 infections
+- _The Page will render Global Data for all Covid19 infections._
-> There will be a separate page that lists all the countries with clickable links
+- _There will be a separate page that lists all the countries with clickable links._
-> Upon Clicking, the the viewer will be taken to the country's individual data.
+- _Upon Clicking, the the viewer will be taken to the country's individual data._

 _The **Project Title** Is a Reat Hooks based website built to render the latest news about the CoVid19 Crisis.
 It will give viewers a consized list of infections, deaths and recoveries both Globally and Individual Countries.
 The purpose of the project is for viewers to be aware of the pandemic's affect on the daily lives of citizens of each country._